 A typical Thermal Power Station Operates on a Cycle which is shown below.

-In steam boiler the water is heated up by burning the fuel in air in the furnace & the function of the boiler is to give dry super heated steam at required temperature.
+In a steam boiler, the water is heated up by burning the fuel in the air in the furnace, and the function of the boiler is to give dry superheated steam at the required temperature.
 The steam so produced is used in driving the steam Turbines.

-This turbine is coupled to synchronous generator (usually three phase synchronous alternator), which generates electrical energy.
+This turbine is coupled to the synchronous generator (usually a three-phase synchronous alternator), which generates electrical energy.

-The exhaust steam from the turbine is allowed to condense into water in steam condenser of turbine, which creates suction at very low pressure and allows the expansion of the steam in the turbine to a very low pressure.
+The exhaust steam from the turbine is allowed to condense into the water in the steam condenser of turbine, which creates suction at very low pressure and allows the expansion of the steam in the turbine to very low pressure.

 The total scheme of a typical thermal power station along with different circuits is illustrated below.

-Inside the boiler there are various heat exchangers, viz.’
-Economiser’, ‘Evaporator’ (not shown in the fig above, it is basically the water tubes, i.e. downcomer riser circuit), ‘Super Heater’ (sometimes ‘Reheater’, ‘air preheater’ are also present).
+Inside the boiler, there are various heat exchangers, viz.
+Economizer, Evaporator (not shown in the fig above, it is basically the water tubes, i.e. downcomer riser circuit), Super Heater (sometimes Reheater, air preheater are also present).

-In Economiser the feed water is heated to considerable amount by the remaining heat of flue gas.
+In Economiser the feed water is heated to a considerable amount by the remaining heat of flue gas.

-Efficiency of Thermal Power Station or Plant
+The efficiency of Thermal Power Station or Plant

+The overall efficiency of the steam power plant is defined as the ratio of heat equivalent of electrical output to the heat of combustion of coal.
 The overall efficiency of a thermal power station or plant varies from 20% to 26% and it depends upon plant capacity.

 |Installed plant capacity||Average overall thermal efficiency|